-- Professional Staff Assistance Program

-- Licensed Professionals Health Program

-- Employee Assistance Program

-- Wellbeing Resource and Referral Services
+- Employee Assistance Program - Wellbeing Resource and Referral Services

-Caring for Caregivers offers active employees and their eligible household dependents confidential assessment, short-term counseling, and resource and referral services at no charge.
-Services are confidential, and all records are kept separate from medical and employment records.
+Caring for Caregivers offers active employees and their eligible household dependents confidential assessment, short-term

 It is not necessary for Cleveland Clinic employees and their dependents to be enrolled in the Health Benefit Program (HBP) to access Caring for Caregivers' services; however, an internal Caring for Caregivers provider must be used.
 While there is no charge for Caring for Caregivers' services, if a referral is made for services outside the program, the member will be responsible for any charges not covered by the HBP.